wrm244/docusaurus-deploy-action/README.md

-# docusaurus Deploy GitHub Pages Action
+# Docusaurus Deploy GitHub Pages Action

 This GitHub action for building and deploying docusaurus project to GitHub pages.